An Evening with Colson Whitehead

 The Robert A. and Elizabeth R. Jeffe Distinguished Lecture in Urban History | Spring 2019

 “Talking about New York is a way of talking about the world,” Pulitzer Prize-winning author Colson Whitehead writes in The Colossus of New York (2004).
 One of today’s most unpredictable writers, Whitehead’s work crisscrosses genres from his debut novel, The Intuitionist (1999), a noir detective story, to zombie thriller Zone One (2011) and, most recently, The Underground Railroad (2016).
 Still, he returns again and again to New York, his native city, as an anchor to grapple with universal questions and timeless themes.
-As part of our annual Jeffe Distinguished Lectures in Urban History, Whitehead discusses his deep engagement with the history of New York City in his novels and non-fiction.
+As part of our annual Jeffe Distinguished Lectures in Urban History, Whitehead will discuss his deep engagement with the history of New York City in his novels and non-fiction.
+After his talk, he will be joined in conversation by The Atlantic's Hannah Giorgis.

 Reception and book signing to follow.